 8 Easy Ways to Decorate Your RV (or Tiny Space) for the Holidays

 Whether you are living in an RV or a tiny home, there’s always room to do a little decorating for the holidays.
-Cozy blankets, festive pillows, twinkling lights and of course, a Christmas tree (or whatever main symbol for your faith), all make even the smallest of spaces feel jolly for the holidays.
+Travel trailer decorations like cozy blankets, festive pillows, twinkling lights and of course, a Christmas tree (or whatever main symbol for your faith), all make even the smallest of spaces feel jolly for the holidays.
 When you live tiny, the issue with holiday décor is where you will store it all after the season is over.
 Storage space in an RV is the most valuable real estate out there!

 Here is a list of ways to decorate your RV for the holidays from Molly Henard of The Flying Hens, that won’t take up much storage space, but make a BIG, HOLLY JOLLY impact!
-And when the season is over, you can choose to put some of these items in a storage bin with other holiday décor or simply donate!
+And when the season is over, you can choose to put some of your camping Christmas decorations in a storage bin with other holiday décor or simply donate!

 1. Change Out Pillow Covers

 If you already own some throw pillows for your sofa, bench or bed, this is an easy way to make a space festive.
 Change out old pillow covers with holiday ones!
 Pillow covers are flat and are able to be stored without taking much space.
 They are also inexpensive and there are so many different options on Amazon to fit your RV camping décor or theme!
 Here are the links to the pillows featured Red with Christmasy Lettering and Ivory Velvet w/Pom Poms.